m-pilia/disptools/README.md

 Generate displacement fields with known volume changes
 ------------------------------------------------------

 This library provides utilities to generate and manipulate displacement fields with known volume changes.
-It implements three search-based algorithms for the generation of deformation fields, along with a small collection of utility functions.
+It implements three search-based algorithms for the generation of deformation fields, along with a small collection of utility functions, and provides optional GPU acceleration through a CUDA implementation.

 The three algorithms implemented are referred as:
 + `gradient`: a gradient descent method (default).